-- General Policies for Student Teaching Program

-- Student Teaching and the Law

-- Mandatory Reporting

-- Title IX

-- Candidates are Required to Report Legal Issues
+- General Policies for Teaching Internship Program - Mandatory Reporting - Title IX - Candidates Are Required to Report Legal Issues

-General Policies for Student Teaching Program
+General Policies for Teaching Internship Program

-This section describes the role of the candidate, expectations of the University, and requirements for the successful completion of student teaching.
-The candidates must plan to discuss the contents of this handbook with their Cooperating Teacher and University Program Supervisor.
+This section describes the role of the candidate, expectations of the University, and requirements for the successful completion of the teaching internship.
+The candidates must plan to discuss the contents of this handbook with their University Program Supervisor and District-Assigned Mentor Teacher.
 If there is any lack of clarity regarding expectations, the candidates must contact their University Program Supervisor and/or the Office of Licensures and Credentialing.
-The requirements, ideas, and suggestions in this handbook are designed to help the candidates have a successful, educational, and positive student teaching experience.
+The requirements, ideas, and suggestions in this handbook are designed to help the candidates have a successful, educational, and positive internship experience.